Asymmetrical-irt/AsymmIRT/README.md

 ## Data simulation

-This is a basic example on how to simulate data from the available asymmetrical and symmetrical models.
+This is a basic example on how to simulate data from the available asymmetric and symmetric models.
 The user can also plot the scores and the parameters of the simulated data.
 There is also a way to print a summary of the dataset.